AndrewwwGoodwin/QuaverGo/README.md

 ```

 ### Rate Limiting
-As per the [docs](https://wiki.quavergame.com/docs/api-v2), the rate limit is set at 100 req/min
+As per the [docs](https://wiki.quavergame.com/docs/api-v2), the rate limit is currently set at 100 req/min

-This is enforced via errors, and controlled bia the RateLimitManager
+This is enforced via errors, and controlled via the RateLimitManager

+### Aside
+Better docs coming soon!
+The project is far from done!